-Assistant Dean for PharmD Studies, and one Division Chair who, by majority vote may uphold, dismiss, or alter it to be more or less severe.
-The committee's decision and authorized sanctions will be final and binding and will be communicated to the student within 20 business days from receipt of the appeal.
+If it warrants reconsideration, the Senior Associate Dean for Academic Affairs and Educational Innovation, Assistant Dean for PharmD Studies, and one Division Chair who will conduct a hearing including original information reviewed by AIPC, the additional information provided in the appeal, and student presentation (in person or written) and by majority vote determine if the dismissal stands.
+This decision will be binding and will be communicated to the student within 20 business days from receipt of the appeal.